-Issues identified during the development of the Strategy included the following.
+Issues identified during the development of the draft Strategy included:

 - There is uneven community awareness and perceptions of risk. - Tasmanian community demographic factors impact on individual and collective vulnerabilities.
-Such factors include an aging population, literacy levels, educational attainment, social engagement or isolation, employment levels, access to health, transport and other services. - Reducing risks and preparing a property against disasters can be strenuous and need specialist equipment.
-Hiring someone can be expensive.
-This can mean those on low incomes or with a disability can find it difficult to reduce risks around their home. - While there are current programs focusing on primary aged school students, there are fewer education programs for high school and college students. - Like many organisations, the understanding/ awareness of disaster risks across all Government agencies can be improved. - There is scope to leverage government and non-government community-based organisations as conduits into local communities, particularly in rural and remote areas. - Many existing government programs focus on single hazards.
-An all hazards approach should sit alongside hazard specific programs where relevant.
+Such factors include an aging population, literacy levels, educational attainment, social engagement or isolation, employment levels, access to health, transport and other services. - While there are current programs focusing on primary aged school students, there are limited education programs for high school and college students. - Understanding/ awareness across all Government agencies. - There is scope to leverage government and non-government community based organisations as conduits into local communities, particularly in rural and remote areas.

-Ideas identified during the development of the Strategy included the following.
+Ideas raised during the development of the draft Strategy included:

-- Consider extending current hazard specific community engagement and hazard awareness programs to other hazards. - Further promote available tools and resources. - Consider mechanisms to include disaster resilience considerations in support programs for people with specific needs. - Promote programs for practical risk reduction and preparedness assistance for people on low incomes. - Consider measures to ensure emergency management programs meet diverse or specific needs, for example literacy, mobility or health vulnerabilities. - Consider partnerships with government and non-government community-based organisations to facilitate delivery of or awareness of disaster resilience related information and services.
+- Extend current hazard specific community engagement and hazard awareness programs to other hazards. - Further promote available tools and resources. - Enable mechanisms to include disaster resilience considerations in support programs for people with specific needs. - Enable measures to ensure emergency management programs meet diverse or specific needs, for example literacy, mobility or health vulnerabilities. - Partner with government and non-government community-based organisations to facilitate delivery of or awareness of disaster resilience related information and services.